moneroexamples/mymonero-simplewallet/README.md

 uses 25 word mnemonic seed, and also, generation of private view and spend keys by the `simplewallet` is different than that used by [MyMonero](https://mymonero.com/).

+Thus, at the moment you cant use your MyMonero account with simplewallet.
+This is a problem, because what if MyMonero is online?
+Or what if it is going to be shutdown?

-In this example, an attempt is made to generate a wallet file that can be used by `simplewallet`.
+In this example, an attempt is made to generate a wallet file, based on MyMonero 13 mnemonic seed that can be used by `simplewallet`.

 More information on the differences between the `simplewallet` and MyMonero, can be found: